 Wander how to reach that?

-Here are the tips on how to choose the fonts, images, colors, and layouts for your fantasy book cover.
+Here are the tips on how to choose the fonts, images, colors, and layouts for your book cover design.

 Typography helps you communicate with your reader, so don’t miss this chance.